Censorship in Iran: History

 Iran has a long history of censorship, especially with reactive measures.
 Information in newspapers and on television has been withheld from the public since before the Iranian Revolution of 1979.
 These forms of censorship were used for suppression of opposition and for influencing public opinion.
-Censorship in Iran comes in waves which exist parallel to political crises.
+Censorship in Iran comes in waves that exist parallel to political crises.
 In situations of crisis, the state tries to get power back by controlling information streams and thereby denying opposition groups influence on the public debate.
 During the crisis that followed the nationalization of the oil industry in the 1950s, censorship was intensified to protect the Shah's reputation.
 During the 1970s, in the years preceding the revolution, censorship was less present in Iranian society.
 This allowed Iranian literature and culture to develop.
 However, in the years after the Revolution, the government has intensified censorship again.
 The new Islamic leaders tried to consolidate their power by enforcing new regulations.
 In the crisis after the 2009 elections, communication channels were shut down to prevent major uprisings.
 In 2025, the independent multilingual outlet InfoIran.org published a documentary-style report titled Forbidden Land: A Documentary Account of Media and Digital Censorship in the Islamic Republic, examining the structural, legal, and technological instruments used by Iranian authorities to suppress digital freedoms and restrict media access.